The Maths Scholars Assessment Centre Success Tips

 When it comes to the presentation you will have prepared.
 Once you’ve clarified that it’s best to give an outline but concentrate on an activity that will really help learners to understand what’s going on and interact.
 We want to know how you problem solve and inspire.
 After all, lessons have to be an interaction between teachers and students.
 In this case to teacher educators have to come at it from the learners perspective.

 So we are looking for you to have an outline of what a lesson would contain, flow through the lesson, specify one or two ideas of how you will make it relevant and interactive and thought provoking at whatever level of class.
-However, we usually want you to prepare a lesson aimed at the start of A level maths.
+However, we usually want you to prepare a lesson aimed at a year 9 class.
 We don’t want you to talk about the basics we want you to research and bring something to the party.
 Don’t talk at us; talk with us.
 Be prepared to ask questions that might analyse students’ learning and tease out misunderstandings.

 You don’t need to be over prepared but be able give a point of view.